isomerpages/moe-sthildassec/_co-curricular-activities/Uniformed Groups/NCDCC.md

 Our NCDCC team aims to develop and empower our youth to be active and concerned citizens advocating lifesaving skills. <br>

 **When We Meet** <br>
-Friday: 2:45pm - 6:15pm<br>
+Tuesday, 2.45 p.m. to 5.15p.m.<br>

 **What We Value** <br>
-Noble, Caring, Disciplined, Courageous & Committed <br>
+Noble, Caring, Disciplined, Courageous &amp; Committed <br>

 **Our Achievements**<br>
 2022 NCDCC Unit Proficiency Award – Gold Award<br>